 - Streaming services are becoming an increasingly dominant force in entertainment and will continue to eat up a larger share of time spent viewing media.

-- Average time spent on phones increased to over 3 hours per day.
+- In 2022, the average time spent on mobile devices increased 2.5% year-over-year (YoY) to over 4.5 hours per day.

 - Do you work in the Advertising, Media & Marketing industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

 The onset of the pandemic caused digital media consumption to spike across a multitude of platforms.
 Thanks to everything from recording TikTok videos to playing interactive games, the average time spent per day on mobile devices jumped 13.8% in 2020—growth that will stall this year and beyond.
 Digital media usage is expected to grow only 2.1% in 2022, to 8 hours, 11 minutes a day.

 Which time-spent categories are the big winners in 2022?

 More internet users are watching video on social platforms other than video content leader YouTube.
 In 2021, 49% of internet users who had ever watched video content online said they watched video on Instagram in the past seven days, up from 39% in 2019, according to Hub Research data collected in December 2021.
 There were similarly large increases for Facebook, TikTok, Snapchat, Twitter, and Twitch.
 By the same measure, YouTube experienced just a 3% point bump.

 TikTok’s impact on the social video landscape can’t be overstated.
 But it is about more than the length of its videos, which are short, long, or something in between.
 Its disruptive force—the TikTok Effect—is that it blends user-generated and creator-generated videos into a scrolling, never-ending feed that is entertaining and all-but-impossible to turn away from.